Controlled Substance Monitoring Database (CSMD) and Prescription Safety Act

 The committee members include:

 Once you are logged into the Controlled Substance Monitoring Database, click on REQUESTS on the top navigation bar.
 Then choose “New Request” and a page will appear that defaults to a PATIENT report.
 Fill in the patient’s LAST NAME, FIRST NAME, and DOB (date of birth).
 Scroll down the page and locate the Date Range.
 It defaults to the past year, but you can change that by clicking on the check mark in the box and entering the dates correctly (mm/dd/yyyy).
 You can search from 1/1/2010 until present.
 If you need information from the database from 01/01/2007 through 12/31/2009 please send an email request to CSMD.Admin@tn.gov.
 You must click on the AUTHORIZE paragraph, and then choose the type of report you want, either .PDF or .XLS.
 If you would like other state data, mark the appropriate checkbox and then click SUBMIT at the very bottom of the page.

 The system will show you an indicator (a green spinning wheel or task bar) while it is searching the database.
 Multiple state data may take time to return if a user is authorized to view another state’s data.
-Once the taskbar disappears, a screen will come up with the Patient_Rx_History_Report link in the middle of the page.
+Once the taskbar disappears, a screen will come up with the “Patient Rx History Report” link in the middle of the page.
 Click on that link and the file can be Opened or Saved.
 If you run a multi-state report, please click the “Display all Results” button instead of the “Patient Rx History Report” hyperlink.

 Yes, any physician, dentist, optometrist, veterinarian, pharmacist, advanced practice nurse with a certificate of fitness, or physician assistant who has actual knowledge that a person has knowingly, willfully and with intent to deceive obtained or attempted to obtain a controlled substance must report that information within five (5) business days to the local law enforcement agency.
-A reporting form is available at: health.tn.gov/Downloads/Report_to_Law_Enforcement.pdf.
-Please call your nearest law enforcement agency or fax the report to 423-267-8983.
-If you have additional questions call the Meth and Pharmaceutical Task Force at 423-752-1479 or fax the completed form to 423-267-8983.
+A reporting form is available at: http://health.state.tn.us/Downloads/Report_to_Law_Enforcement.pdf.
+Please call your nearest law enforcement agency and/or the Meth and Pharmaceutical Task Force at 423-752-1479 or fax the completed form to 423-267-8983.